-Accordingly, cocoa prices set a historic record at the end of March when futures prices reached more than $10,000 per ton.
+Accordingly, cocoa prices hit a historic record at the end of March when futures prices reached more than $10,000 per ton.
 According to data from the ICE Futures exchange, cocoa prices have increased 2.4 times since the beginning of the year.
 Then, at auctions, prices were adjusted slightly to $9,992 per ton.
 However, this did not improve the situation much and will have consequences for the entire world confectionery market.

 The world cocoa shortage has actually been going on for 2 years now and it seems that the situation will not improve by 2024.
 However, few people expected that cocoa prices would skyrocket.

-The 350% price increase in a year and a half has shocked chocolate makers, but it has not stopped them from continuing to buy the raw material, said Yaroslav Ostrovsky, head of strategic research at Total Research.
+The 350% price increase in a year and a half has shocked chocolate makers, but has not stopped them from continuing to buy the raw material, said Yaroslav Ostrovsky, head of strategic research at Total Research.
 The main factors behind this situation are, firstly, the weather conditions on which the harvest depends, and secondly, the fact that cocoa is produced only in certain places and cannot be produced worldwide.

-Cocoa prices surged to not only historic records but also unprecedented highs
+Cocoa prices surged to not only historic records but also unprecedented highs. |

-“More than 60% of the world’s cocoa production is concentrated in Ivory Coast and Ghana in Africa, with another 15% in South America.
-West Africa is facing a weak cocoa harvest due to poor weather conditions, which also accelerates the aging of cocoa trees,” said Vladimir Chernov, an analyst at Freedom Finance Global.
+“More than 60% of the world’s cocoa production is concentrated in Ivory Coast and Ghana in Africa, another 15% in South America.
+West Africa is facing a weak cocoa harvest due to bad weather conditions, which also accelerates the aging of cocoa trees,” said Vladimir Chernov, an analyst at Freedom Finance Global.

 The International Cocoa Organization (ICCO) predicts that in 2024, cocoa bean production will be the lowest in 17 years in Ivory Coast and in 13 years in Ghana.